-Enjoy this delicious Classic Irish Coffee Recipe on a cool evening, or a special gathering.
+Enjoy this delicious Classic Irish Coffee Recipe for St. Patrick's Day or on a cool evening, or at a special gathering.
 We like to drink Irish Coffees during the Holidays, and when we are inside on a snowy day.
 This is the original Irish Coffee recipe.

 Classic Irish Coffee Recipe